ir33k/gmi100/README.md

 Each time you navigate to `text` document the pager program will be run with that file.
 By default `less -XI` is used but you can provide any other in first program argument.
-If your pager is interactive like less the nyou have to exit from that pager in order to go back to gmi100 prompt and navigate to other capsule.
+If your pager is interactive like less the you have to exit from that pager in order to go back to gmi100 prompt and navigate to other capsule.

-When non `text` file is visited, like an image or music then nothing will be displayed but image will be loaded.
-Then you can use any shell command to do something with that file.
+When non `text` file is visited, like an image or music then nothing will be displayed but temporary file will be created.
+Then you can use any shell command to do something with it.
 For example you can visit capsule with video and open it with `mpv`:

 	gmi100> gemini://tilde.team/~konomo/noocat.webm